-On a superficial level, branded content appears to be providing people with value through entertainment and experiences that have a strong connection with the brand.
+Instead of listing all the advantages of the brand, like a conventional ad, branded content provides people with value through entertainment and experiences that have a strong connection with the brand.

-Looking deeper, the true purpose of branded content is creating a stronger association between the brand and the audience.
-Thus increasing brand engagement and brand awareness.
+The true purpose of branded content is to create a stronger association between the brand and the audience through appealing to people’s emotions.

-Branded content doesn’t revolve around the brands products.
-It focuses on creating value whilst conveying the brands personality.
-This content can resonate with target customers on an emotional level and improve customer perception.
+Branded content doesn’t revolve around the brand’s products itself.
+It focuses on creating value whilst conveying the brand’s personality.

-Branded content can involve potential customers in various way: providing entertainment, educational content, or inspiration and motivation, often depending on your brand personality.
+Branded content can involve potential customers in various ways: providing entertainment, educational content, or inspiration and motivation, often depending on your brand’s personality.

-Modern branded content is distributed though channels and formats such as infographics, videos, memes, podcasts, articles, storytelling, virtual reality, and so on.
+Modern branded content is distributed through channels and formats such as infographics, videos, memes, podcasts, articles, storytelling, virtual reality, and often spread via social media.

-Branded content can be a cornerstone of a holistic digital marketing strategy, as it connects the brand with potential customer in a subversive way that does not appear to directly sell.
+Branded content can be the cornerstone of a holistic digital marketing strategy, as it connects the brand with potential customers in a subversive way that does not appear to directly sell.

-A very early example of branded content is Protect & Gamble‘s brilliant idea of producing a a series of sponsored radio dramas in the 1930s.
+What is branded content in the case of Protect & Gamble?
+Well it’s one of their best ideas to produce a series of sponsored radio dramas in the 1930s.
 A fresh way to expose their target customer (housewives) to their products.